Green Electronics 2025

 It is striking that the size of the company is less decisive than the attitude of the management level: it often depends on the attitude of the management or the owner whether sustainability plays a role in the company.

 According to the study, environmental measures are primarily implemented when they make economic sense.
-Concrete figures were seldom mentioned, and companies often remained vague.
-Dr Haaß emphasised the importance of transparency and the need not only to report, but also to implement actual measures in the area of production processes.
+Concrete figures were rarely mentioned, and companies often remained vague.
+Dr. Haaß emphasized the importance of transparency and the need not only to report, but also to implement actual measures in the area of production processes.

 Her conclusion: in future, transparent and comprehensive documentation and communication on sustainability will be unavoidable.